-Gaelen J. Morphet is Chief Investment Officer of Cinnamon Investments ULC, having held that position since March 2018.
-Prior to that she was Executive Vice President & Chief Investment Officer of Sentry Investments until October 2017 when Sentry was acquired by CI Financial.
+Gaelen J. Morphet is Chief Investment Officer of Cinnamon Investments ULC, a position she has held since March 2018.
+Prior to that Ms. Morphet was Executive Vice President & Chief Investment Officer for Sentry Investments until October 2017, where she was responsible for \$19 billion in financial assets, including 22 mutual and pooled funds.
 Prior to this role, Ms. Morphet was Senior Vice President and Chief Investment Officer at Empire Life Investments and Empire Life Insurance Company, a position she held since 2009.
-She held previous positions as First Vice President, Canadian Equities at CIBC Global Asset Management, and Senior Vice President, Equities at Merrill Lynch Investment Managers.